geekgonecrazy/prismplus/README.md

 # prism+

+**Use at your own risk!
+It has worked for us.. but very much alpha quality!**

 Based on [prism by muesli](https://github.com/muesli/prism).

 Prism+ lets you multicast your rtmp stream to multiple destinations.
 You point your OBS at prism+ and then add your destinations to prism+.
 It will relay your stream to the destinations.
 Allowing you to stream to multiple platforms at the same time.